MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/realtime-audio.md

 ## Realtime API architecture

 Once the WebSocket connection session to `/realtime` is established and authenticated, the functional interaction takes place via events for sending and receiving WebSocket messages.
-These events each take the form of a JSON object. events can be sent and received in parallel and applications should generally handle them both concurrently and asynchronously.
+These events each take the form of a JSON object.
+Events can be sent and received in parallel and applications should generally handle them both concurrently and asynchronously.

 - A caller establishes a connection to `/realtime`, which starts a new `session`.
 - A `session` automatically creates a default `conversation`.
 Multiple concurrent conversations aren't supported.